bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 > Can I transfer my (personal) money to the corporation's funds?

-No. However, with SF9, you can sell hashes for corporation's funds or RP.
+No. However, with SF9, you can sell hashes for corporation funds or RP.

 > Why can I not bribe factions for reputations?
 What's the exchange rate?